A twist on the classic Amatriciana, this Rigatoni Amatriciana recipe is quick, simple, and will feed a crowd!

 Onion - You will need one small onion (or half a large onion).
 The classic Amatriciana recipe does not call for onions, so this is an optional additional ingredient which can be left out.

-Chilli - Use thinly sliced chilli for added flavour.
+Chilli - Use thinly sliced chilli or red pepper flakes for added flavour.
 Optional.

 Dry White Wine - Used to deglaze the pan and for extra flavor.

-Tomatoes - You'll need one can of crushed tomatoes or whole (peeled) tomatoes.
+Tomatoes - You'll need one can of crushed tomatoes or whole (peeled) San Marzano tomatoes.

-Pecorino Cheese - Although the traditional recipe calls for pecorino cheese (ideally Pecorino Amatrice), you can substitute with equal amounts of freshly grated Parmesan cheese or Asiago cheese.
+Pecorino Cheese - Although the traditional recipe calls for pecorino cheese (ideally Pecorino Amatrice or Pecorino Romano cheese), you can substitute with equal amounts of freshly grated Parmesan cheese or Asiago cheese.

 Olive Oil - For coating the pasta before serving.